-If you're still using ant (without ivy), copy all the jars from the download zip's binaries directory and manually verify that your classpath doesn't contain duplicate jars.
+If you're still using ANT (without Ivy), copy all the jars from the download zip's binaries directory and manually verify that your classpath doesn't contain duplicate jars.

-The download zip's binaries directory contains far more jars then drools-planner-core actually uses.
-It also contains the jars used by other modules, such as drools-planner-benchmark.
+The download zip's binaries directory contains far more jars then optaplannercore actually uses.
+It also contains the jars used by other modules, such as optaplanner-benchmark.